ovsilya/badal_assignment/README.md

 [This page](https://cloud.google.com/document-ai/docs/handle-response#python_2) explains the layout of document object by providing sample documents and then mapping them to fields in the document object.
 It also provides Client Library code samples.

+The output file badal_docAI.txt contains all text detected in the document as well as files names and corresponded values extracted by the processor.
+Information in the output .txt file is split by physical pages of the document.

 <h2>Future inmprovements</h2>